Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-testnet/overview.md

   # Overview

   ### What is Lilypad?
-  Lilypad is a verifiable trustless decentralized compute network.
-It aims to enable mainstream web3 applications by providing global, permissionless access to compute power.
-Lilypad leverages decentralized physical infrastructure networks like Filecoin to create an open compute network that is more accessible, efficient, and transparent.
-It addresses the challenges surrounding access to AI models and hardware by offering decentralized AI capabilities.
-Lilypad has recently released Lilypad V2 (Aurora) and has plans to go multichain and launch an incentivized test net.
+  Lilypad serves as a verifiable, trustless, and decentralized computational network engineered to facilitate mainstream adoption of web3 applications.
+By extending unrestricted, global access to computational power, Lilypad strategically collaborates with decentralized infrastructure networks, such as Filecoin, to formulate a transparent, efficient, and accessible computational ecosystem.
+While Lilypad does not specifically resolve issues related to the accessibility of AI models, it significantly alleviates challenges associated with procuring high-performance AI hardware.
+In this context, Lilypad provides decentralized AI computational services.
+The network recently unveiled its second version, dubbed Lilypad V2 (Aurora), and is actively laying groundwork for multi-chain integration and the deployment of an incentivized test net.

   ### Objective and problem statement
-  Lilypad is aiming to solve the challenges surrounding access to AI models and hardware.
-Currently, there are significant barriers to entry for developers and organizations who want to leverage AI in their applications.
-Access to AI models and hardware is often limited, expensive, and centralized.
-Lilypad aims to address these issues by creating a verifiable trustless decentralized compute network that provides global, permissionless access to compute power.
-By leveraging decentralized physical infrastructure networks like Filecoin, Lilypad aims to make AI more accessible, efficient, and transparent.
+  Lilypad aims to mitigate the challenges predominantly associated with the accessibility of high-performance computational hardware.
+At present, numerous barriers impede developers and organizations from seamlessly integrating projects that require high-performance computing, such as AI technologies, into their applications.
+Unlike conventional centralized systems, where access to powerful compute hardware is restricted and costly, Lilypad endeavors to democratize this access.
+Through its verifiable, trustless, and decentralized computational network, Lilypad extends unrestricted, global access to computational power.
+By leveraging decentralized infrastructure networks such as Filecoin, Lilypad is strategically positioned to enhance the efficiency, transparency, and accessibility of high-performance computing hardware.

   ### Applications
-  The ability to perform off-chain decentralised compute over data from smart contracts opens the door to a multitude of possible applications including:
+  Perform off-chain decentralised compute over data, with on-chain guarantees, and to call this functionality directly from a smart contract, CLI and an easy to use abstraction layer, opens the door to a multitude of possible applications including:

   * Inference AI jobs
   * ML training jobs
   * Invoking & supporting generic ZK computations